cybercongress/cybercongress/todo/delegation_strategy/README.md

         return 1 / 2 ** jails + tokens_bluring ** 2
 ```

-The tokens loss is very serious misconduct.
-If the validator didn't lose anything the `tokens_bluring` will be equal to 1.
-Also, if the amount of `jails` during the `JAILED_WINDOW` is `0` validator gets 3 points.
-Otherwise halving function for jails and square for `tokens_bluring` are using.
+The token loss is very serious misconduct.
+If the validator didn't lose anything, the `tokens_blurring` will be equal to 1.
+Also, if the amount of `jails` during the `JAILED_WINDOW` is `0`, validator gets 3 points.
+Otherwise the halving function for jails and square for `tokens_blurring` are using.

 The distribution is: